wwwdotphilip/Corona-Code-Gists/README.md

 __memory_check.lua__ - check memory usage.
 This is a good way to check your apps memory.

 __textfield.lua__ - scale the font size for different device screen size.

+__toast.lua__ - a library to display a toast like object from android.